about

 A.

-Regional/int’l teams are an added layer/expenditure, and demonstrate returns by accelerating progress of the country teams.
-The prevalence of the overarching culture is much reduced, partly because int’l teams prefer it, partly because it’s more expedient to the business needs of regional environments.
+Regional/int’l teams are an added layer or expenditure, and demonstrate returns by accelerating progress of the country teams.
+The prevalence of the overarching regional office culture is much reduced, partly because int’l teams prefer it, partly because it’s more expedient to the business needs of regional environments.
 Spaces where people from various geographies and levels of the organization continuously pass through, where insights/ issues on the business can be shared, experimented on or further developed.
 An idea that surfaces in one country might be developed at the regional level and tested in another before being elevated to a global team.
 Individuals from one country might collaborate in the regional office on an extended project for launch across multiple countries.
 The more successful capacity-building programs are often led from regional hubs due to proximity, better integration and inclusion.

 Q.